GoogleCloudPlatform/cluster-toolkit/community/front-end/README.md

 This is a web front-end for HPC applications on GCP.
 It delegates to the Google HPC Toolkit to create cloud resources for HPC clusters.
-Through the convenience of web interface, system administrators can manage the life cycles of HPC clusters and install applications; users can prepare & submit HPC jobs and run benchmarks.
+Through the convenience of a web interface, system administrators can manage the life cycles of HPC clusters and install applications; users can prepare & submit HPC jobs and run benchmarks.
 This web application is built upon the Django framework.